-I can’t decide whether this post would be more appropriately titled Who is Jeff Jochum? or How to Survive When You Feel Like You are Crashing…let me explain and you can decide.
+I can’t decide whether this post would be more appropriately titled Surviving as an Entrepreneur or How to Survive When You Feel like You’re Crashing.
+Let me explain and you can decide.

 Being empty seems to hit us when we least expect it.
 Or at least this is my experience.
 Does anyone else feel that way?
-It’s like I’m moving fine and dandy (or I think I am) and then WHAM!
+It’s like I’m moving along fine, my business is working and growing (or I think it is), and then WHAM!

-How do we fill back up when we are running empty?
+How do we fill up when we are empty?

 Even if you’re not an entrepreneur or working mom, I think we can all relate to exhaustion.
-We came home from Egypt two weeks ago.
-The first three days were all about jet lag, getting food back in our fridge, and turning forty.
+In 2014, we spent a month filming and photographing Egypt.
+The first three days we were back home was all about recovering from jet lag, getting food back in our fridge, and turning forty.
 But by day four, I started crying like I haven’t cried in years.
 I cried, no joke, for FIVE DAYS STRAIGHT.
 Pascaline yelled to Brian “build that boat dad because mom’s tears are making a SERIOUS river!”

 Egypt was amazing, intense, challenging and life changing.
 And tears have always been my release.
 But at the end of all the crying, I was EMPTY.
 That WHAM hit me hard.
-Knowing I want to give all of me to the ladies this weekend at our CONFIDENCE Workshop, I went away–by myself.
+Knowing I wanted to give all of me to the ladies at an upcoming CONFIDENCE Workshop, I went away–by myself.

-I checked into a hotel for two days, and 60 plus pages of writing later, I’m thinking I had a few things to process.
+I checked into a hotel for two days, and 60 plus pages later of writing, I’m thinking I had a few things to process.
 LOL!

-But oh my Lord, what breakthrough I have found after pushing my pen across 60 pages, pounding my fists against my pillows and then dancing in my underwear by the second morning!
-(Yep, that’s the woman behind this blog and Disney’s latest TV show “Capture Your Story with Me Ra Koh”.)
+But oh my Lord, what breakthrough I found after pushing my pen across 60 pages, pounding my fists against my pillows and then dancing in my underwear by the second morning!
+(Yep, that’s the woman behind this blog and Disney’s TV show “Capture Your Story with Me Ra Koh”.)
 I have to laugh.
 I’ve got a deep need to keep things real.
-But it also takes a support system to be this honest when you hit empty.
+But surviving as an entrepreneur also takes a support system to be this honest when you hit empty.

 I have to thank my husband; Brian pushed me out the door to runaway for two days.

-Jeff started mentoring me with our business six or seven years ago.
-One of my best memories is arguing with him at his Colorado home during his first Fight Club workshop (side note: I don’t really argue with many people, let alone yell at them in their own home.
+Jeff started mentoring me with our business in 2005.
+One of my best memories is arguing with him at his Colorado home during his first workshop (side note: I don’t really argue with many people, let alone yell at them in their own home.
 In fact, this was a definite first and only moment for me doing this in another person’s home.
-The awesome Christine Tremoulet said Jeff’s website should be called “Damn It Jeff.com”, and after ten minutes of him questioning why you do what you do, you’d agree.).
+After ten minutes of him questioning why you do what you do, you’d agree.).

 He was challenging me to risk making my focus all about empowering moms.

+This was in 2009.
 I wanted to do it, but I was afraid to stop shooting high end weddings.
 I didn’t not how we would stay afloat and as you can imagine–a conversation that is about what you dream of doing and how to feed your family can get seriously emotional.
-(I am so glad I took him up on the challenge.
-The clear focus of our business made it that much easier for Harpo, Nate Berkus and then Disney to know whether or not we were the right fit for their own purpose and mission to moms.)

 He has challenged me time and time again to “choose” my focus, my vision…versus stay in the security of being generic and general.